kilitary/named/.trash/ds from the English dictionary to distinguish the basic properties of objects by negativepositive difference).md

 > These methods can help you distinguish basic properties of objects by highlighting their differences through negative-positive comparisons.
 > Would you like me to elaborate on any specific method?

-> What kind of rules should be selected from the estimated combination of senses?
+> What kind of rules should be selected from the estimated combination of senses values?
-> What are some ways to distinguish the basic properties of objects? is it just matter of physics?
 > [!ai]+ AI
 >
+>
-> What are some ways to distinguish the basic properties of objects without relying on physical methods?
+> What are some ways to distinguish the basic properties of objects?
+> matter of physics
 >